marlinprotocol/marlinctl2/README.md

 sudo chmod +x /usr/local/bin/marlinctl sudo marlinctl --registry-sync
 ```
-If you run `marlinctl -v`, it should return the latest release of marlinctl:
+If you run `marlinctl -v`, it should return the latest release of marlinctl.
+For example (for illustration purposes only):
 ```
 marlinctl version 2.5.1 build master@76eacbd3b31dc8955caffb0313d133ed1e44c0ea
 Compiled on: 08-06-2021_04-40-35@UTC